PEST CONTROL CHEMICALS 800-877-7290

 During this time its entirely possible to see some flying around.
 But if you treated right and keep an adequate amount of traps installed, these adults will have no place to go where they can “do their thing”.
 Eventually the population will run out of pupa and when that happens, you won’t see any more new activity.

-If you still see adult moths after 2 months of treating and removing the main food source or if you’re not able to locate the food source yet you keep finding moths flying around, it could be that your home is serving as a “moth magnet”.
-This commonly happens following an infestation can take 1-2 years to end.
+If you still see adult moths after 2 months of treating, removing traps and treating with T.O.N, it could be that your home is still serving as a “moth magnet” due to the smell of the pheromones getting into attic spaces and air circulation systems.
+This commonly happens following an infestation and can take 1-2 years to end.

 Pantry moths have a tremendous range and can detect pheromones for miles.
 So any home which had activity will continue to attract moths from outside the home.
 Since pantry moths live outside during the spring, summer and fall, they’ll follow this scent to your home and once they arrive, find a way inside.
 The common routes of entry include the fireplace, heating/air exhaust pipes, attic spaces and crawl spaces.
 Of course they can enter through the front door, garage doors and windows too.